IBM/openapi-to-graphql/packages/openapi-to-graphql-cli/README.md

 Usage: openapi-to-graphql <OAS JSON file path(s) and/or remote url(s)> [options]

 Options:
   -V, --version                  output the version number -s, --strict                   throw an error if OpenAPI-to-GraphQL cannot run without compensating for errors or missing data in the OAS
   --save <file path>             save schema to path and do not start server

   -p, --port <port>              select the port where the server will start -u, --url <url>                select the base url which paths will be built on --cors                         enable Cross-origin resource sharing (CORS)

   -o, --operationIdFieldNames    create field names based on the operationId -f, --fillEmptyResponses       create placeholder schemas for operations with no response body rather than ignore them -a, --addLimitArgument         add a limit argument on fields returning lists of objects/lists to control the data size

-  -H, --header <key:value>     add headers to every request; repeatable flag; set using key:value notation (default: [])
+  -H, --header <key:value>       add headers to every request; repeatable flag; set using key:value notation (default: []) -Q, --queryString <key:value>  add query parameters to every request; repeatable flag; set using key:value notation (default: [])

   --no-viewer                    do not create GraphQL viewer objects for passing authentication credentials

   --no-extensions                do not add extentions, containing information about failed REST calls, to the GraphQL errors objects
   --no-equivalentToMessages      do not append information about the underlying REST operations to the description of fields -h, --help                     output usage information
 ```

 The basic usage of the CLI takes the specified OAS, creates a GraphQL interface for it, and starts a server to host the GraphQL interface.